Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

 3. Browse to the [Support Portal](https://support.alfresco.com/){:target="_blank"}.

-4. Download and unzip the Search and Insight Engine distribution zip file to a preferred location:
+4. Download and unzip the Search Services distribution zip file to a preferred location:

     ```bash
     alfresco-search-services-1.4.x.zip